Explore your mortgage options

 How much you can transfer will depend on the card’s credit limit.

-A debt consolidation loan is a personal loan that provides a one-time lump sum of cash you can use to pay off your debt.
-The loan repayment term is typically 3 – 5 years.
+If a lender approves your application, you’ll receive a one-time lump sum of cash you can use to pay off your debt.
+The loan repayment term is typically 1 – 5 years.
 Most personal loans are fixed-rate loans, so your monthly payment will likely stay the same (or fixed) over the loan’s lifespan.

 Shop around for the best product, rate and term.
 Look out for interest rates and eligibility requirements.
 The loan terms you’re offered will depend on the amount of debt you have, your income and your credit scores.
 If you have good credit, use it to your advantage.
 The better your credit scores, the higher your chances of getting a great rate.

-You can use your home equity as collateral to borrow money through a home equity loan or home equity line of credit (HELOC) and pay off credit card balances.
+You can use your home equity as collateral to borrow money through a home equity loan.

 Do your research.
 Review closing costs, terms, your budget and any other important criteria a mortgage lender will examine before deciding on your approval.